jmtitan/HypoGen/open-r1/recipes/hypoGen/hypothesis_infer.md

 Step 1: Evaluate whether the learned pattern can be applied to the pair.
 Step 2: Analyze the textual differences between the two tweets.
 Step 3: Based on your pattern and the differences, reason which tweet is more likely to get more retweets.
 Step 4: Output your predictions in a Python list format.
-Each element should be either "1" or "2", corresponding to your decision for that pair.
+Each element should be either "first" or "second", corresponding to your decision for that pair.

 Only return the list of predictions.
 No explanation is needed in the output.